MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-cache-for-redis/includes/2-what-is-azure-cache-for-redis.md

 ## Azure Cache for Redis definition

-Azure Cache for Redis enables you to implement Redis cache as a fully managed service.
+Azure Cache for Redis enables you to implement Redis as a fully managed service.

 > [!NOTE]
 > Azure Cache for Redis offers both Redis open-source (OSS Redis) and a commercial product from Redis Labs (Redis Enterprise) as a managed service, depending on the tier you select.